smallsunsun1/async_lib/README.md

+## Brief Introduction
-This respority is mainly borrow and copy code from https://github.com/tensorflow/runtime. original LICENSE is in ORI_LICENSE.
+This respority mainly borrow code from https://github.com/tensorflow/runtime.

+original LICENSE is ORI_LICENSE.

-For easy of use, this repo remove some complicated designed code and remove many third-party depend.
-Now it's only based on abseil ,googletest, eigen
+For easy of use, this repo only depend on abseil for thirdparty dependency(only depend on absl::Span), can be removed easily.
+googletest, benchmark just for test use.
+tcmalloc is for performance consideration in some situation.

 Some custom execution mode such as GraphMode and TaskGraphMode are added.